ministryofjustice/hmpps-spring-boot-sqs/README.md

 | accessKeyId     |         | Only used for `provider=aws`.
 The AWS access key ID, should be derived from an environment variable of format `HMPPS_SQS_TOPICS_<topicId>_ACCESS_KEY_ID`.         |
 | secretAccessKey |         | Only used for `provider=aws`.
 The AWS secret access key, should be derived from an environment variable of format `HMPPS_SQS_TOPICS_<topicId>_SECRET_ACCESS_KEY`. |
 | asyncClient     | `false` | If true then the `AmazonSNS` bean created will be an `AmazonSNSAsync` instance.                                                                                   |

-#### :warning: queueId and topicId Must Be All Lowercase And Alpha

-As we define the production queue and topic properties in environment variables that map to a complex object in `HmppsSqsProperties` Spring is unable to handle a mixed case `queueId` or `topicId` and struggles with hyphens and underscores.
-Therefore please make the <queueId> and <topicId> a single word that is all lower case (or upper case when defining env vars in the Helm values files).

-E.g. I know you'd like to use property `hmpps.sqs.queues.my-service-queue.queueName`, but your life will be much easier if you name the property `hmpps.sqs.queues.myservicequeue.queueName`.

 ### JmsListener